- Cats need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.

 Anything below 45°F is considered to be unsafe for cats if they are left exposed for long periods of time.

 Depending on their coat and their body weight, they may.
 Most cats will be fine with temperatures above 45°F, but be mindful of both indoor and outdoor temperatures.
-You may need to adjust your thermastat, or set out a warm place for an outdoor cat if the temperature is going to drop.
+You may need to adjust your thermostat, or set out a warm place for yourcat if you like to keep it cool.